HubBox Software Development Kit (SDK) Integration

 5. Once a location is confirmed via the SDK, its details are stored, and the customer proceeds to payment with the pickup rate and location selected.

-This user experience pattern presents customers with a clear, high-level choice between "Home Delivery" and "Pickup Points" early in the shipping step of your checkout, often before they interact with the main shipping address form fields.
+This pattern presents customers with a clear, high-level choice between "Home Delivery" and "Pickup Points" early in the shipping step, often before they interact with the main shipping address form fields.

 1. Customer arrives at the shipping stage of the checkout.

-2. They are immediately presented with distinct options, usually styled as clickable boxes, tabs, or large radio buttons (we'll call these "toggles"), labelled e.g., "Deliver to my Address" and "Collect from Pickup Point".
+2. They are immediately presented with distinct options, usually styled as clickable boxes, tabs, or large radio buttons (referred to as "toggles"), labelled e.g., "Deliver to my Address" and "Collect from Pickup Point".

 3. If the customer selects "Pickup":